Adult: Legal adulthood

 All of these laws made over the years reflect the growing awareness that young adults, while not children, are still in a transitional stage between adolescence and full adulthood and that there should be policy adjustments or restrictions where necessary, especially where it pertains to activities that carry certain degrees of risk or harm to themselves or others.

 At the same time, however, even though the generally accepted age of majority is 18 in most nations, there are rights or privileges afforded to adolescents who have not yet reached legal adulthood.
 In the United States, youth are able to get a part-time job at 14 provided they have a work permit.
 At 16, one is able to obtain a driver's permit or license depending on state laws and is able to work most jobs (except ones requiring heavy machinery) and consent to sexual activity (depending on the state).
 At 17, one is able to enlist in the armed forces with parental consent although they cannot be deployed to be in combat roles until age 18.

 The voting age for local elections in most American cities is 18.
 But in five localities nationwide — four of which are in Maryland — 16 and 17-year-olds are eligible to vote.
 The cities are Takoma Park, Riverdale, Greenbelt, and Hyattsville.

 In 2020, students 16 or older in Oakland, California gained the right to vote in school board elections.
 There is a growing movement to lower the voting age in the US and many other countries from 18 to 16 in hopes of engaging the youth vote and encouraging greater electoral participation.
 Some countries already have a voting age of 16 which include Austria, Scotland, Argentina, Brazil, Wales, Cuba, and Ecuador.

 In Germany, one can purchase beer and wine at the age of 16 although they cannot purchase spirits or hard liquor until 18.
-The age of consent in Germany is 14 if both partners are under 18 but at least 14.
+The age of consent in Germany is 14 if both partners are under 18.
 Sexual activity with a person under 18 is punishable if the adult is a person of authority over the minor in upbringing, education, care, or employment.